 Yes, we believe military experience is valuable and encourage military personnel to apply to our programs, as they have proven leadership and interpersonal skills.
 Employers also value military experience.

-The School of Management’s Career Resource Center and Office of Internships and Experiential Learning work together to develop internship opportunities for our graduate students.
+The School of Management’s Career Resource Center and Office of Internships and Experiential Learning work together to develop internship and employment opportunities for our graduate students.
 Students can post their resumes and search internship and full-time job postings on the online BizLink recruiting system.
 They continue to grow the list of companies that recruit at UB and offer a variety of career preparation resources.
 UB MS students also have access to university’s central Career Design Center.